LynnsBaraka/recommendation-system/README.md

 By addressing this business problem, the retail company can leverage machine learning technology to segment its customer base, deliver personalized recommendations, and drive business growth through enhanced customer engagement and sales.

 ## Data Usage Strategy:
-Through extensive analysis we were able to answer the following research questions:
+Through extensive analysis, we were able to answer the following research questions:
 * What are the key factors influencing customer purchasing behavior and preferences?
-* How can customer segmentation techniques (clustering algorithms) effecƟvely divide the customer base into distinct segments?
+* How can customer segmentation techniques (clustering algorithms) effectively divide the customer base into distinct segments?
 * What are the characteristics and preferences of each customer segment, and how do they differ?
-* How can content-based filtering recommendaƟons be integrated to provide more accurate and diverse recommendations to a customer based on their segment?
+* How can content-based filtering recommendations be integrated to provide more accurate and diverse recommendations to a customer based on their segment?
 * How can the recommendation system address the cold start problem for new users or items with limited interacƟon history?

 ## Procedure Overview: